hesselberthlab/lab-website-new/_pages/about.md

 responses](https://pubmed.ncbi.nlm.nih.gov/33843587/) through animal
 tissue.

-The newest efforts in the lab focus on **RNA therapeutics and vaccines**.
+Our newest efforts focus on **RNA therapeutics and vaccines**.
 One is a collaboration with clinicians at Children's Hospital Colorado to develop RNA therapies for pediatric neurological diseases, and a second emphasis is on development of mRNA vaccines that promote unique immune responses.